 - Beautiful and tidy room at Time Square location – Here’s another cute and comfy room in the heart of New York, located extremely close to Times Square.
 The owner is super friendly!

-BONUS 1 – Best hotel in New York depending on your interest
+BONUS 2 – best hotels in NYC depending on your interest

 Here I collected the most popular demands!
 The hotels below are location dependant but not only: